teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         * tstr => any,
     }

-    ; Ed25519 keys are 32 bytes, and that isn't changing.
-    Ed25519PublicKey = bstr .size 32

-    ; Curve25519 keys are 32 bytes, and that isn't changing.
-    Curve25519PublicKey = bstr .size 32

     ; For future-proofing, we are allowing multiple ways to encode ; families.
 One is as a list of other relays that are in your ; family.
 One is as a list of authority-generated family